rfmeng/rfmeng.github.io/markdown/CFA I - Ethical and Professional Standards.md

 * include terminated portfolio in performance history
 * detailed information
 * Apply GIPS standards, should encourage to comply with GIPS
-* full disclosure: whether simulated, when the performance record is that of a prior entity
+* full disclosure: whether the performance result is simulated, when the performance record is that of a prior entity

 <h5>III(E) Preservation of confidentiality</h5>
 <!--  -->